 4. How do you grocery shop and/or what’s your favorite app to order food with?

-- We use Google Express for non-perishable items or heavy things since it’s free shipping with a minimum order.
+We use Google Express for non-perishable items or heavy things since it’s free shipping with a minimum order.
 There are a couple local grocery stores to grab last minute essentials but the ones near us don’t have a great selection and are pricier.
 We also try to bring a backpack with us so that whenever we’re out, we can pick up small items here and there – Esther & Jacob

-- When we grocery shop, we use Amazon Fresh the most. – Caty & Ted
+When we grocery shop, we use Amazon Fresh the most. – Caty & Ted

-- For groceries, my go-to spot is Trader Joe’s UWS, and I buy only as much as I can carry.
+For groceries, my go-to spot is Trader Joe’s UWS, and I buy only as much as I can carry.
 In terms of apps, I don’t use any regularly, but FreshDirect is popular and seems to provides quality food and deliveries. – Charlene

-- I live about 10 blocks from a Whole Foods so I do most of my grocery shopping there and carry it back – it’s easy, especially if my husband is with me to share the load.
-I had a coupon for FreshDirect so I’ve had groceries delivered a few times as well – I haven’t been blown away by the quality of product but it’s nice to have for stocking up on heavy items or when I don’t have time/feel like running to the grocery that week. – Julia
+I live about 10 blocks from a Whole Foods so I do most of my grocery shopping there and carry it back – it’s easy, especially if my husband is with me to share the load.
+I had a coupon for FreshDirect so I’ve had groceries delivered a few times as well – I haven’t been blown away by the quality of the products but it’s nice to have for stocking up on heavy items or when I don’t have time/feel like running to the grocery that week. – Julia

-5. What do you do to get away from the busyness of the city?
+5. What do you do to get away from the Busyness of the City?

-- We try to go on adventures during weekdays and non-peak hours.
+We try to go on adventures during weekdays and non-peak hours.
 We avoid going out during the holidays and avoid the subway during rush hour.
 Since we work from home, it also doesn’t feel as overwhelming.
 Also, when the weather gets nicer, we plan on spending more time Upstate to be outdoors – Esther & Jacob

 We stay inside – Caty & Ted

-- It’s important to take time for yourself, no matter where you are.
+It’s important to take time for yourself, no matter where you are.
 A fun and easy thing I do to get away from the New York busyness is to go to a Korean Spa with a few friends.
 King Spa is a good one that has a shuttle that picks up and drops off to/from Ktown and usually has a decent Groupon deal.
 You can relax in heated rooms, have authentic Korean food (don’t forget to order the iced sweet rice drink!), get a massage, and soak in a tub. – Charlene

-- The Parks in the City – Since my commute to work is typically the distance from my bed to my desk in the living room, I get to avoid the business of the city on most days, which makes going out in the evenings and weekends more tolerable.
+Since my commute to work is typically the distance from my bed to my desk in the living room, I get to avoid the business of the city on most days, which makes going out in the evenings and weekends more tolerable.
 I love the parks in the city as a way to get away as well – Stuyvesant Park has my favorite dog run for Porter, and Madison Square Park is nice and close to my apartment.
 Plus, it has Shake Shack. – Julia

-6. What’s your preferred way to get around the city?
-And why?
+6. What’s your Preferred way to Get Around the City?
+And Why?

-- We use the subway the most. – Esther & Jacob
+We use the subway the most. – Esther & Jacob

-- Subway because it’s the most convenient.
+Subway because it’s the most convenient.
 I would love to sit in a car instead, but I always regret it because of traffic. – Caty & Ted

-- I love taking the subway to get around the city and am happy to not be driving anymore.
+I love taking the subway to get around the city and am happy to not be driving anymore.
 For the most part, the stations are conveniently located, and it’s often fastest to get to my destination that way.
 It is another expense to account for each month, but it is still more affordable and easier than having a car.
 Walking is also a great way to see the city from a different perspective and get good exercise at the same time.
 I’m learning to love the bus more too.
 Google maps is my friend and gets me everywhere I need to go! – Charlene

 My general rule is that I will walk anywhere that is less than three subway stops away, which is typically about a 20-minute walk.
 More than that and I will usually take the subway.
 I try to reserve cabs and Ubers for bad weather and late nights. – Julia

 7. Any other tips to give to people moving here?